yala/NeuraCrypt-Challenge/README.md

 All source code used for NeuraCrypt and the NeuraCrypt challenge are available [here](github.com/yala/NeuraCrypt).
 The datasets were generated for each setting using `generate_datasets.sh`.

 A sample submission is shown in the `sample_submission` directory on S3.
-This was created using `create_challenge_submission.sh`. sPlease follow our submission format exactly and email your submission to adamyala@mit.edu  when you are ready.
+This was created using `create_challenge_submission.sh`.
+Please follow our submission format and email your submission to adamyala@mit.edu when you are ready.

 Submissions are evaluated using `scripts/evaluate_submission.py` in the [NeuraCrypt codebase](github.com/yala/NeuraCrypt).
 Please email adamyala@mit.edu or post an issue if you have any questions.